 Should employees who practise faiths other than Christianity be given additional annual leave to enable them to celebrate religious festivals?

 There is no obligation to give employees of faiths other than Christianity additional annual leave to allow them to celebrate their religious festivals.
 Giving extra holiday to employees of certain faiths may amount to direct discrimination against other employees.
-While some of the bank holidays in the UK are aligned to Christian festivals (Christmas and Easter) they are statutory bank holidays.
-However, many employees, including Christians, will be required, or may be able to opt, to work on these days.
+Some of the bank holidays in the UK are aligned to Christian festivals (Christmas and Easter), but many employees, including Christians, will be required, or may be able to opt, to work on these days.

 While there is no right to additional annual leave, employers should act in a flexible and non-discriminatory manner in terms of approval of annual leave for those who are seeking time off to celebrate their own religious festivals.
 This is to avoid the risk of a claim for indirect discrimination on the grounds of religion or belief.